-Nova Southeastern University offers an innovative academic program designed for the working professional actively involved in or entering the field of counseling.
+Nova Southeastern University offers innovative academic programs designed for students who aspire to enter the workforce as a professional counselor.
 The College offers individuals the opportunity to earn a degree in counseling with concentrations in Clinical Mental Health Counseling, School Counseling, Substance Abuse Counseling/Education, and Applied Behavior Analysis.